 Not All States are Alike

-While the six factors discussed in this article directly affect the growth of cannabis industries in many states, they’re not the only factors in play, nor are they impacting every state.
+While the seven factors discussed in this article directly affect the growth of cannabis industries in many states, they’re not the only factors in play, nor does each factor impact every state.
 This is an industry filled with state-by-state nuances, and it is absolutely safe to say that no two states are alike.

 To stay up-to-date on all of these nuances, subscribe to the Cannabiz Media newsletter.